dterweij/hypervm/README.md

 # HyperVM
 - **Special Home version for own usage do not use it.**

+- **Needs the following Software:**
+- mysql 5.5
+- yum-plugin-replace
+- hypervm-core-php (PHP version is 5.6.x)
+- hypervm-core-lighttpd
+- Uses a lot default OS packages and installs it when not installed.

 ##### Licensing - AGPLv3

     HyperVM, Server Virtualization GUI for OpenVZ and Xen